 Ball blue books are available at the Extension office or by going to http://www.freshpreserving.com/

-If you have food preservation, food preparation or safety questions, please contact our office and we will endeavor to provide up-to-date research based information for your use.
+If you have food preservation, food preparation or safety questions, please contact our office and we will endeavor to provide you with up-to-date, research based answers.